martensonbj/fem-intro-to-go/10_interfaces/interfaces.md

 Our interface `Describer` includes any type that has a method named `describe()`, which in our program includes `User` and `Group`.
 Any type that defines this method is said to `satisfy the Describer interface`.

-We can use our interface to introduce all of the entities in our program so far.

 ```go
 func main() {
 	u1 := User{ID: 1, FirstName: "Marilyn", LastName: "Monroe", Email: "marilyn.monroe@gmail.com"}
 	u2 := User{ID: 1, FirstName: "Humphrey", LastName: "Bogart", Email: "humphrey.bogart@gmail.com"}

 	g := Group{role: "admin", users: []User{u1, u2}, newestUser: u2, spaceAvailable: true}

 	describeUser := u1.describe()
 	describeGroup := g.describe()

 	fmt.Println(describeUser)
 	fmt.Println(describeGroup)
 }